Pricing Information and Discounts

 Data, Technology & AI in Telecom Compliance

-In this session we delve into the intricate landscape of state and local indirect tax compliance, focusing on the challenges faced by traditional telecommunications, cloud communications, and technology companies.
-With a spotlight on compliance data lifecycle, we explore the complexities of managing and interpreting data sourced from billing systems, tax engine systems and other financial data systems to ensure accurate reporting and adherence to complaince frameworks.
+This session delves into the intricate landscape of state and local indirect tax compliance, focusing on the challenges faced by traditional telecommunications, cloud communications, and technology companies.
+With a spotlight on compliance data lifecycle, we explore the complexities of managing and interpreting data sourced from billing systems, tax engine systems and other financial data systems to ensure accurate reporting and adherence to compliance frameworks.
 By leveraging cutting-edge technologies like AI, we navigate the evolving indirect tax and regulatory landscape, offering insights and strategies to optimize compliance processes and mitigate risks in an increasingly dynamic industry where the tax departments are asked to do way more with way less resources.

 Frank Giovannone – Senior Manager, PWC